Geneva Loop, November 16

 Our Goal: $1,000,000 | PROGRESS: 10%/$130,667

-We have launched our capital campaign to raise funds for the Trails Center.
+Our capital campaign to raises funds for the Trails Center.
 Monies raised thus far have funded a newer Pisten Bully Groomer, two heated vault privies/ changing rooms, an AED and rescue sled and more!!
 For more information on our fundraising goals and trails system improvements please click here!

 the Gnome Home Roam feature that was on Chronicle - WCVB Boston!